sybrew/the-seo-framework/readme.txt

 We don't outsource our support.
 Instead, the developer of this plugin, with extensive knowledge of hosting, SEO, WordPress, theming, and plugin development is here for you.
 Over a thousand inquiries have been answered personally within 72 hours in the past four years.

 * **Leaves no room for errors**
-We focus on quality rather than selling you unless features.
+We focus on quality rather than selling you useless features.
 This means that this plugin performs faster, is more accurate, has fewer bugs, and is more sustainable than others.
 The added benefit is that your site is unlikely to get penalized by search engines.

 * **Helps you optimize your metadata**
 The SEO Framework is the only plugin that literally has pixel-perfect guidelines for Google Search.
 It took years of research to get this right, and this means you can manually optimize your pages without making crucial mistakes.